compsocialscience/summer-institute/2019/boston/index.md

 # Sponsors

 We are grateful to the Russell Sage Foundation and the Alfred P. Sloan Foundation for their sponsorship of the partner site.
-We also thank IDSS for providing the space and look forward to announcing additional sponsors for this partner location in the coming months.
+We also thank MIT's IDSS for providing the space and the Quelstrom School of Business at Boston University for additional funding.
+We look forward to announcing additional sponsors for this partner location in the coming months.

 <div class="row">
   <div class="column">